slavitto/get-test/README.md

 Feature       		    |	Description
 ----------------------|-------------------------------------------------------------
-Authorization         | The authorization function is made using the built-in HTTP-session support mechanism sessions and password encryption
+**Authorization**         | The authorization function is made using the built-in HTTP-session support mechanism sessions and password encryption
-Profile editing       | Users can change first name, last name and password Task adding           | Adding tasks of any status with the date/time and id auto assigment
+**Profile editing**       | Users can change first name, last name and password **Task adding**           | Adding tasks of any status with the date/time, author and id auto assigment **Task editing**          | Task edit feature made according to tracking process specifications.
+So if the task is already closed, user can not re-open it.
+And if the tasks are already "open", it can not again get the status of a "new"